What is a Debt Default?

-However, for defaults on unsecured loans without collateral offered such as credit card purchases, the borrower is given a grace period of usually 30 to 60 days.
-During this period, the borrower needs to make the required payments or risk to his account getting referred to the company’s collections department, who will then change the account’s status to default.
+However, for defaults on unsecured loans without collateral, such as credit card purchases, the borrower is typically given a grace period of, for example, 30 to 60 days.
+During this period, the borrower needs to make the required payments or risk having his account referred to the company’s collections department, which will then change the account’s status to default.

-When it happens, the company may sell the default account to a third-party collector who will take over the collecting of the fees and may even charge higher fees to get their cut from the debt.
-If at this stage, still no payment is made, the third party may bring this to a lawyer’s office who may take the borrower to court if the debt is still not settled.
+When this happens, the ccreditor may sell the default account to a third-party collector who will take over the collecting of the fees, and who may even charge higher fees to get their cut from the debt.
+If at this stage, still no payment is made, the third party may bring the matter to a lawyer’s office.
+The attorney may take the borrower to court if the debt is still not settled.

 What happens in a debt default

-As already mentioned, a debt default comes with consequences that result in lasting effects on the person’s name and credit score.
-Credit is the individual’s ability to borrow money and identifies the amount that can be approved for borrowing.
-When an individual applies for a loan, whether secured or unsecured, the creditor looks at the person’s credit score because it helps determine if the person is able to pay back the loan and its interest.
+A debt default comes with consequences that can have lasting effects on the borrower’s reputation and credit score.
+Credit represents an individual’s ability to borrow money.
+When an individual applies for a loan, whether secured or unsecured, the creditor looks at the person’s credit score because it helps determine if the person is likely to be able to pay back the loan and its interest.

 Here are other things that happen in a debt default: